altheaden/mache/docs/developers_guide/quick_start.md

 ```

 If you are on the login node of one of the following E3SM supported
-machines, you don\'t need to provide the machine name.
+machines, you don't need to provide the machine name.
 It can be
 discovered automatically when you create a `MachineInfo()` object or
 call `discover_machine()`.
 It will be recognized from the host name: